How to Resolve Business Disputes with Arbitration or Mediation

 Arbitration vs. Mediation - How They are Different

 - Arbitration is a hearing process in which parties bring their dispute to someone for a decision.
 Mediation is a facilitation, negotiation process in which a trained mediator works to bring the parties to an agreement.
 In mediation, there may not be a formal dispute, but just a possible dispute.
-In arbitration, there is a usually a formal complaint in process.
+In arbitration, there is usually a formal complaint in process.

 - Mediation is informal; arbitration is formal.